Esahte/healthcare-app/README.md

 6. Data Format Specifications

 ### 1. Introduction
-The Healthcare Resource Allocation Dashboard is a web-based application that helps healthcare facilities optimize their resource allocation based on patient data.
+The Healthcare Resource Allocation Dashboard is a web-based application that helps healthcare facilities optimize their resource allocation based on patient data specifically using deceased symptoms and patient profile.
 The system uses machine learning to cluster patients and provides intelligent resource distribution recommendations.

 ### 2. System Requirements
 - Python 3.8 or higher